 Focusing on eating a specific calorie intake rather than specific macro targets would allow you to make changes to your body composition without having to fuss over how many grams of protein, carbs, and fat you are eating in a day.

 I recommend using the MacroFactor app to track your intake because it is user-friendly and has a large food database that’s verified by registered dietitians.
-Get a two-week free trial using the code FEASTGOOD when you sign up.
+Using this link gets you an extra week on your free trial (2 weeks total).
+Cancel any time before your trial ends without being charged.

 Can You Carb Cycle Forever?